chees-ea/chees-ea.github.io/index.md

 ## Presentations

-*How Data Science and Machine Learning can Improve Operational Efficiencies and Increase ROI*
+How Data Science and Machine Learning can Improve Operational Efficiencies and Increase ROI - January 2020

-*Harnessing the Interpretability of Decision Trees for Completions Data Channel Classification*
+Harnessing the Interpretability of Decision Trees for Completions Data Channel Classification - *Planned* March 2020

 ---